How to get to campus

 - in University buildings, including bringing e-scooters inside halls of residence or educational buildings for storage

-They are allowed in the same places that bicycles are - on the road, in bike lanes and in some shared spaces.
-You should be especially careful and respectful around other road users, particularly pedestrians, as they may not be able to see or hear you coming.
+They're allowed in the same places that bicycles are - on the road, in bike lanes and in some shared spaces.
+You should be careful and respectful around other road users, especially pedestrians, as they may not be able to see or hear you coming.

 If you want to use an e-scooter to get about the city, you must use one from the official rental scheme, as private e-scooters are illegal in public places.